rudderlabs/rudderstack-docs/destinations/marketing/qualtrics.md

 [**Qualtrics**](https://www.qualtrics.com/au/core-xm/survey-software/) is a popular survey software that lets you create intelligent, real-time user surveys.
 It lets you get cutting-edge insights into your customers and use them to boost your brand value.

-RudderStack allows you to configure Qualtrics as a destination to which you can send your event data directly.
+RudderStack lets you configure Qualtrics as a destination to which you can send your event data directly.

 ## Getting Started